Richard M. Weaver: Life

 After one year's teaching at North Carolina State University, Weaver joined the English department at the University of Chicago, where he spent the rest of his career, and where his exceptional teaching earned him that university's Quantrell Award during 1949.
-During 1957, Weaver published the first article in the inaugural issue of Russell Kirk's Modern Age.
+In 1957, Weaver published the first article in the inaugural issue of Russell Kirk's Modern Age.

 Weaver spent his academic summers in a house he purchased in his ancestral Weaverville, North Carolina, very near Asheville.
 His widowed mother resided there year-round.
 Weaver traveled between Chicago and Asheville by train.
 To connect himself with traditional modes of agrarian life, he insisted that the family vegetable garden in Weaverville be plowed by mule.
 Every August the Weaver family had a reunion which Richard regularly attended and not infrequently addressed.

 Precocious and bookish from a very young age, Weaver grew up to become "one of the most well-educated intellectuals of his era".
 Highly self-sufficient and independent, he has been described as "solitary and remote", as a "shy little bulldog of a man".
 Lacking close friends, and having few lifelong correspondents other than his Vanderbilt teacher and fellow Agrarian Donald Davidson, Weaver was able to concentrate on his scholarly activities.

-During 1962, the Young Americans for Freedom gave Weaver an award for "service to education and the philosophy of a free society".
+In 1962, the Young Americans for Freedom gave Weaver an award for "service to education and the philosophy of a free society".
 Shortly before his sudden death in Chicago, Weaver accepted an appointment at Vanderbilt University.
-Dr. Weaver died on April 1, 1963.
+Weaver died on April 1, 1963.
 According to his sister, he died from a cerebral hemorrhage.
-During 1964, the Intercollegiate Studies Institute created a graduate fellowship in his memory.
+In 1964, the Intercollegiate Studies Institute created a graduate fellowship in his memory.
 In 1983, the Rockford Institute established the annual Richard M. Weaver Award for Scholarly Letters.

 Early influences

 Weaver strongly believed in preserving and defending what he considered to be traditional Southern principles.
-These principles, such as anti-consumerism and chivalry, were the basis of Weaver's teaching, writing, and speaking.
+These principles, such as anti-consumerism and Cavalier chivalry, were the basis of Weaver's teaching, writing, and speaking.

 Having been raised with strong moral values, Weaver considered religion as the foundation for family and civilization.
 His appreciation for religion is evident in speeches he gave early while an undergraduate at the Christian Endeavour Society, as well as in his later writings.